Hey, welcome to my Coinbase review!

 Keep in mind that the limits are different for each account that you link to your Coinbase wallet.
 For example, your purchase limit for your credit card will be different and separate from the purchase limit for your linked bank account.

 Coinbase transacts in many different currencies and does a range of payment methods.
 Because of this, the service charges relatively high fees when compared to other exchanges.
-High fees are one of the biggest negative aspects in this Coinbase review.
+High fees are one of the biggest negative aspects of this Coinbase review.

 These fees are charged per transaction and are calculated in one of two ways.
 For transactions under $200, a minimum fee is applied.
 However, for transactions over $200, a percentage fee is applied.